How to use the EB-5 Immigrant Investor Visa Program for financing

 As noted, although the EB-5 immigrant investor visa program is not new, in the past two years, the popularity of the program with investors -- particularly investors from mainland China --has grown exponentially.
 According to the U.S. Citizenship and Immigration Services ("USCIS"), applications for EB-5 visas have increased to 1,927 for the just the first half of the 2011 fiscal year, over 70% of which were from mainland China, compared to 1,885 for the entire 2010 fiscal year.
 The good news for hotel developers and owners is these EB-5 investors are most interested in real estate development projects.
 And hotel development is one of the best investment options for the EB-5 investment program.
 That is because hotels create jobs in the U.S. (which is one of the key criteria for an EB-5 investment), and because hotels are an attractive asset class to the Chinese investors that currently are the majority of all applicants for the EB-5 visa program.

-In this article, my colleagues Catherine Holmes and Eudeen Chang discuss the fundamentals of the EB-5 investment program, including what it is and how it works.
-Cathy and Eudeen, along with our other interdisciplinary team members who make up our Chinese Investment Group™, Jim Butler, Guy Maisnik, Mark Adams, Ben Reznik, David Sudeck, Victor Shum and Monica Vu, help clients insure that their investments or projects will meet the EB-5 standards, run investments through a rigorous due diligence checklist, structure and document compliant EB-5 investments and guide the project developers through the process.
+In this article, my colleague Eudeen Chang discusses the fundamentals of the EB-5 investment program, including what it is and how it works.
+Eudeen, along with our other interdisciplinary team members who make up our Chinese Investment Group™, Jim Butler, Guy Maisnik, Mark Adams, Ben Reznik, David Sudeck, Victor Shum and Monica Vu, help clients insure that their investments or projects will meet the EB-5 standards, run investments through a rigorous due diligence checklist, structure and document compliant EB-5 investments and guide the project developers through the process.
 Our Chinese Investment Group™ members, together with our well-established JMBM Global Hospitality Group®, work together as a team to provide a gateway for Chinese investment in the United States -- whether for EB-5 purposes or otherwise.
 In some cases our team represents the inbound Chinese investors and in other cases we represent U.S.-based owners and developers seeking EB-5 capital.